hms-dbmi-cellenics/cellenics-utils/README.md

 ### experiment

+Manages experiment's data and configuration.
+See `biomage experiment --help` for more details.

+#### experiment pull

+Downloads experiment data and config files from a given environment into `BIOMAGE_DATA_PATH/experiment_id/`.
+See `biomage experiment pull --help` for more information, parameters and default values.

+E.g. to download experiment `e52b39624588791a7889e39c617f669e` data from `production`:

+`biomage experiment pull production e52b39624588791a7889e39c617f669e`

+#### experiment get

+List available experiments data in a given environment.
+See `biomage experiment get --help` for more information, parameters and default values.

+Example: list experiment files in `production`:

+`biomage experiment get production`

 #### experiment compare

 Compares experiment settings accros development/staging/production environments. **Note** it needs inframock running in order to work.

     python3 biomage experiment compare my-experiment-id